-In the past several years, the cost of installing solar panels on your home has decreased significantly, but there is still one factor that you must consider: solar irradiance.
+In the past several years, the cost of solar panels has decreased significantly, but there is still one factor that you must consider: solar irradiance.

 Solar irradiance is the measure of solar power at a location.